wolf-adam-eily/rnaseq_for_model_plant/README.md

 <h2 id="First_Point_Header">Introduction and programs</h2>

 In this tutorial, we will be analyzing thale cress (Arabidopsis thaliana) RNA-Seq data from various parts of the plant (roots, stems).
-Perhaps one of the most common organisms for genetic study, the aggregrate wealth of genetic information of the thale cress makes it ideal for new-comers to learn.
+Perhaps one of the most common organisms for genetic study, the aggregrate wealth of genetic  Information of the thale cress makes it ideal for new-comers to learn.
 Organisms such as this we call "model organisms".
 You may think of model organisms as a subset of living things which, under the normal conventions of analysis, behave nicely.
 The data we will be analyzing comes from an experiment in which various cellular RNA was collected from the roots and shoots of a single thale cress.
-The RNA profiles are archived in the SRA, and metaInformation on each may be viewed through the SRA ID: <a href="https://www.ncbi.nlm.nih.gov/sra?term=SRX1756762">SRR3498212</a>, <a href="https://www.ncbi.nlm.nih.gov/sra/?term=SRR3498213">SRR3498213</a>, <a href="https://www.ncbi.nlm.nih.gov/sra?term=SRX1756765">SRR3498215</a>, <a href="https://www.ncbi.nlm.nih.gov/sra?term=SRX1756766">SRR3498216</a>.
+The RNA profiles are archived in the SRA, and meta Information on each may be viewed through the SRA ID: <a href="https://www.ncbi.nlm.nih.gov/sra?term=SRX1756762">SRR3498212</a>, <a href="https://www.ncbi.nlm.nih.gov/sra/?term=SRR3498213">SRR3498213</a>, <a href="https://www.ncbi.nlm.nih.gov/sra?term=SRX1756765">SRR3498215</a>, <a href="https://www.ncbi.nlm.nih.gov/sra?term=SRX1756766">SRR3498216</a>.

 The Single Read Archive, or SRA, is a publicly available database containing read sequences from a variety of experiments.
 Scientists who would like their read sequences present on the SRA submit a report containing the read sequences, experimental details, and any other accessory meta-data.